needle-mirror/com.unity.netcode/Documentation~/optimizations.md

 Thus, as an optimization, we can opt-out of predicting a ghost given some set of criteria (e.g. distance to your clients character controller).
 See [Prediction Switching](prediction-switching.md) for details.

+### Using `MaxSendRate` to reduce Client Prediction Costs
+Predicted ghosts are particularly impacted by the `GhostAuthoringComponent.MaxSendRate` setting, because we only rollback and re-simulate a predicted ghost after it is received in a snapshot.
+Therefore, reducing the frequency by which a ghost chunk is added to the snapshot indirectly reduces predicted ghost re-simulation rate, saving client CPU cycles in aggregate.
+However, it may cause larger client misprediction errors, which leads to larger corrections, which can be observed by players.
+As always, it is a trade-off.

 ## Executing Expensive Operations during Off Frames
 On client-hosted servers, your game can be set at a tick rate of 30Hz and a frame rate of 60Hz (if your ClientServerTickRate.TargetFrameRateMode is set to BusyWait).
 Your host would execute 2 frames for every tick.
 In other words, your game would be less busy one frame out of two.
 This can be used to do extra operations during those "off frames".
 To access whether a tick will execute during the frame, you can access the server world's rate manager to get that info.